-6.5 PUMP ASSEMBLY (fig. 22)
+6.5 PUMP ASSEMBLY (fig. 21)

 Carry out component removal procedure as described in 6.4.
 Locate and remove the 2 securing screws (A) at the rear of the pump assembly.
 Disconnect the flow pipe (B) from the combustion chamber connection, slacken the pipe at the hydraulic assembly and swing/rotate clear of the pump assembly.
 Disconnect and remove the pump outlet pipe (C) from the pump assembly/ combustion chamber connection.
 Remove the expansion pipe locking pin from the top of the pump assembly and withdraw the flexible pipe (D).
 Disconnect the electrical wiring from the pump's electrical connection point (E).
 Remove locking pin (F) from pump base and lift pump assembly clear of the hydraulic manifold.
 The pump assembly can now be removed from the appliance.
-Replace carefully in the reverse order.